 How Do I Use a Digital Camera for Video?

-Up until a few years ago, your only option if you wanted to record high-quality films was to use a camcorder because cameras designed for still photography just couldn’t match the performance delivered by these cameras.
-But over the last few years, technology has advanced and movie capture has become a staple in even the most basic digital camera.
-Today, there are several point-and-shoot, DSLR, and mirrorless cameras on the market that even offer stunning 4K video recording ability and are still priced at under $1,000.
+Up until a few years ago, if you wanted to record high-quality films, your only option was to use a camcorder because cameras designed for still photography just couldn’t match the performance delivered by these cameras.
+But over the last few years, technology has advanced and movie capture features have become a staple in even the most basic digital cameras.
+Today, there are several point-and-shoot, DSLR, and mirrorless cameras on the market that even offer stunning 4K video recording capabilities and are still priced at under $1,000.

 These cameras allow you to enjoy the benefits of exceptional still and video photography in one device.
 To film, all you have to do is set your camera to the movie capture setting and press the shutter.
-But to produce the best possible results, there are some tips to keep in mind when filming with one of these digital cameras.
+To produce the very best possible results, here are some tips to keep in mind when filming with one of these digital cameras.

 Many of the more expensive cameras on the market have a high ISO range and a large sensor for improved light capture.
 This allows them to record in even low-light conditions.
 But if you are working with a smaller compact model that has lower ISO or a smaller image sensor, it’s advised to shoot video in plenty of light in order to avoid noise and distortion in your images.